-Abstract.
 Issues of measure and measurement, and their relation to value and values, are of concern in several major threads in contemporary social theory and social research.
-In this paper, the notion of 'measure-value environments' is introduced as a theoretical lens through which the life of measures can be better understood.
+In this article, the notion of 'measure-value environments' is introduced as a theoretical lens through which the life of measures can be better understood.
 A number of points are made which represent both a continuation and a slight change in emphasis vis-à-vis the existing scholarship.
 First, it is argued that the relation between measure and value is necessarily circular - better, entangled.
-Second, a conceptualisation of measures are not simply tools in our hands, they are also environments in which we live.
-Fourth, attention is drawn to the fact that the unit (n=1) is not just a quantitative happening among others, but is qualitatively distinct.
+Second, a conceptualization of measures as territorializing devices is advanced.
+Third, importance is given to the fact that measures are not simply tools in our hands, they are also environments in which we live.
+Fourth, attention is drawn to the fact that the unit (n = 1) is not just a quantitative happening among others, but is qualitatively distinct.